wlonk/arcadia/07_rules_for_making_characters.rst

 Be sure to ask and answer this for each character: why might they need magic?
 Why might a fairy take an interest in them?

-.. sidebar:: So it's a bunch of rich white people, right?
+.. topic:: So it's a bunch of rich white people, right?

    Nah.
 Sure, if you read Jane Austen, or see her books adapted to film, that's most of what you get, and while there's a massive amount of social